mathix420/free-the-web-apps/README.md

 Collection of [`.desktop` files](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) allowing you to finally use web apps the way they were designed to be used.

+So you don't need to wait for Arc Browser on Linux to have great looking webapps!

 [Check the gallery!](#gallery)

 > [!NOTE]